emtenet/max-ii-fuse-map/README.md

 The user code bits are stored in the POF file inverted, so a user code bit of `1` is stored as a `0`.

+### `{global(), disable0 | disable1}`

+Each of the four global clock networks can be disabled when not in use.

+They are always disbabled with a pair of fuses.

+### `{global(), interconnect}`

+Each of the global clock networks can be driven from either:

+ * dedicated pins, or
+ * internal interconnects.

+This fuse selects an interconnect, rather than the default dedicated pin.

 ### `{ioc(), bus_hold}` and `{ioc(), weak_pull_up}`